QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 AGE ESTIMATION

-QiD neuromorphically estimates the age of the person to enable an age threshold check to be performed (eg does a user meet the minimum age to access an age restricted Internet site?)
+QiD neuromorphically estimates the age of the person to enable the subscriber to perform an age threshold check - does a user for example meet the minimum age to access an age restricted Internet site?

 07